Curriculum and Instruction (CI)

 For students in the elementary and middle grades licensure programs.
 Introduces students to issues related to first- and second-language development, cultural diversity, and language variation.
 Addresses the above issues in terms of teaching and learning and serves as a base for subsequent courses that will extend these issues in the content areas.
 3 undergraduate hours.
 3 graduate hours.
 Prerequisite: Admission to a teacher preparation program.

-Study of the role of the early childhood teacher in designing, organizing, and implementing educational programs for children in preschools, kindergartens, and the first three grades of the elementary school; includes the history, philosophy, and theory of early childhood education; includes morning school practicum providing at least 90 hours of early field experience.
-3 or 5 undergraduate hours.
-3 or 5 graduate hours.
-Prerequisite: Admission to the Early Childhood Teacher Education Program; EPSY 236; EPS 201; CI 468.
+Students will study of the role of the early childhood teacher in designing, organizing, and implementing educational programs for children in preschools, kindergartens, and the primary grades.
+This course includes the history, philosophy, and theory of early childhood education.
+Students will complete a morning field placement in a local elementary school.
+5 undergraduate hours.
+5 graduate hours.
+Prerequisite: Admission to the Early Childhood Teacher Education Program; EPSY 236; EPS 201.

 Studies the principles and practices of using play as an educational tool in early childhood education; reviews historical, philosophical, and psychological foundations of nursery-kindergarten methods; assesses techniques relating play to various aspects of instruction; surveys materials and equipment; and presents methods of classroom evaluation.
 3 undergraduate hours.
 No graduate credit.
 Prerequisite: CI 420; admission to the Early Childhood Teacher Education Program.
 Concurrent enrollment in EDPR 420 and EDPR 438; credit or concurrent registration in EDPR 250, section EC.